Steinger, Greene & Feiner

 Backseat Passengers Can & Will Get Tickets

-A police officer will stop the car only if he or she sees that the driver or a front seat passenger is not wearing a seatbelt, which is a primary offense but cannot pull the vehicle over if they see a backseat passenger is not wearing a seatbelt which is a secondary offense.4
+Failure to wear a seatbelt in the backseat is a secondary offense.
+A police officer will stop the car only if he or she sees that the driver or a front seat passenger is not wearing a seatbelt, which is a primary offense but cannot pull the vehicle over if they see a backseat passenger is not wearing a seatbelt which is a secondary offense.4 However, if the driver or a front-seat passenger is caught without a seatbelt (which is a primary offense), the officer can then issue additional fines for any backseat passengers under 18 who are unbelted.

-However, passengers have to wear a seat belt in Florida even though the offense is considered secondary.
 Additionally, passengers can sue in car accidents, but if you don’t wear a seatbelt, you could be entitled to less compensation.

 Child Restraints and Seat Belt Use In The Backseat in Florida